advancedresearch/the_century_of_satire/how-path-semantics-relates-to-early-christianity.md

 Anyway, let us go on with the things you need to learn about the path semantical quality operator:

-### 1. The path semantical qubit operator "opens up" the gate to a higher plane of existence, aka. something what Early Christians would call a "spiritual world" of meaning
+### 1. The path semantical quality operator "opens up" the gate to a higher plane of existence, aka. something what Early Christians would call a "spiritual world" of meaning

 Remember, that a pure symbol is like a pure idea: It can mean absolutely anything.